-Military Care Kit
+How to Get a Free Military Care Kit

 Let’s keep adding to the free-stuff-a-palooza, shall we?
 The USPS also offers a free Military Care Kit that includes Priority Mail boxes, customs forms, labels, and Priority packing tape.
 You can order it online or by phone.
 Just call 1-800-610-8734 and request the Military Care Kit.
 You’ll receive it in the mail for free.

 Ready for more care package savings tips?
 Read these: